Evaluating and Calibrating LLM Confidence on Questions with Multiple Correct Answers: Semantic Confidence Aggregation

 \item {SFCA (\textbf{S}emantic \textbf{F}requency \textbf{C}onfidence \textbf{A}ggregation):} defines probability of a cluster based on the count of samples within it without considering token-level probability: $P_{\text{SFCA}}(C_m) = \frac{|C_m|}{N}$.

 \end{itemize}

-\paragraph{Models and Datasets.} Due to space constraints, experiments focus on LLaMA-3.1-70B-Instruct; results for other models are reported in Appendix~\S~\ref{app:qwen-ours-auroc}.
-We randomly sample 20\% of MACE as a development set and use the remaining data for testing.
-For each aggregation method, two settings are evaluated: a fixed threshold $\tau=0$ and an optimal threshold tuned on the development set.
+\paragraph{Models and Datasets.} Due to space constraints, experiments in this section focus on LLaMA-3.1-70B-Instruct; results for other models, which yield consistent conclusions, are reported in Appendix~\S~\ref{app:SCA auroc generalization}.
+We randomly sample 20\% of MACE from each domain as a development set and use the remaining data for testing.
+For each aggregation method, two settings are evaluated: a fixed threshold $\tau=0$ and an optimal threshold tuned on the development set with statistical significance tested.